lgiordani/cabook/manuscript/part_0_introduction/chapter_01_introduction.md

 ## Why is it called "clean" architecture?

 The architecture explained in this book has many names, but the one that is mainly in use nowadays is "clean architecture".
-This is the name used by Robert Martin in his seminal post [^robert-martin-post] where he clearly states this structure is not a novelty, but has been pushed by many software designers over the years.
-I believe the adjective "clean" describes one of the fundamental aspects of both the software structure and the development approach pushed by this architecture.
+This is the name used by Robert Martin in his seminal post [^robert-martin-post] where he clearly states this structure is not a novelty, but has been promoted by many software designers over the years.
+I believe the adjective "clean" describes one of the fundamental aspects of both the software structure and the development approach of this architecture.
 It is clean, that is, it is easy to understand what happens.

 [^robert-martin-post]: http://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html